patriotnewsactivism/pocket-ai-pros/PRODUCTION_DEPLOYMENT_GUIDE.md

 #### A. Configure Email Confirmation

-1. Open Lovable Cloud Dashboard
+1. Open BuildMyBot Control Center
 2. Navigate to: Authentication → Email Templates
 3. Enable "Confirm Email" for new signups
 4. Customize email templates with your branding

 #### B. Set Redirect URLs

-The Site URL and Redirect URLs are auto-configured by Lovable Cloud.
+The Site URL and Redirect URLs are auto-configured by BuildMyBot Control Center.
 To update:

-1. Open Lovable Cloud Dashboard
+1. Open BuildMyBot Control Center
 2. Go to: Authentication → URL Configuration
 3. Set Site URL to your deployed domain (e.g., `https://buildmybot.ai`)
 4. Add redirect URLs: